memgraph/documentation/pages/querying/performance-optimization.md

 +-------------------------------------+
 ```

-But if you are using the following syntax, it is different:
+But if you are using the following syntax with multiple `MATCH` statements, it is different:

 ```
 EXPLAIN MATCH (n)-[r1]-(m)  MATCH (m)-[r2]-(l) RETURN *;